erroronline1/caro/readme.md

 risk_acceptance_level = 2 ; product of probability times damage to be highlighted
 user_image = 256 ; max pixels on longer side

-; permissions based of and matching languages.xx.ini permissions ; dynamic handling for modules and methods
+; permissions based of and matching language.XX.json permissions ; dynamic handling for modules and methods
 ; admin by default
 ; IF YOU ADD OR REPLACE A GROUP FOR APPROVALS ALL CURRENT ITEMS MUST BE APPROVED BY THIS GROUP RETROSPECTIVE!